 GROUP Motion Profile

-Syntax JERK TIME <time></time>
+SYNTAX JERK TIME <time></time>

-OP.
+Op.
 CODE 74

 Modes Program, Immediate, Sequential

 DESCRIPTION Defines the time duration for the changing of acceleration and deceleration.
 Sets the jerk time value for the motion profile (See section 12.2.).
 The command changes the profile jerk time (See section 12.2.3.) value set by parameter Pn2A6 and remains in effect until the next controller reset.
 The jerk time affects the profile of motions commanded by: MOVE, MOVE_D, MOVE_R, MOVE_H, GO, GO_D, SLIDE, SLIDE_ANALOG

-Syntax Arguments time Jerk time. [μs] Range: 0 - 63999 μs Serial 4 U
+SYNTAX ARGUMENTS Jerk time. [μs] Range: 0 - 63999 μs Serial 4 U

 EXAMPLE JERK_TIME 2000

-ΝΟΤΕ JERK_TIME 2000 1.
+NOTE JERK_TIME 2000 1.
 The JERK_TIME value has priority over the Low Pass Command Filter (Pn216) variable.
 However, if the JERK_TIME is smaller than 250, the JERK_TIME is ignored and only the Low Pass Command Filter value is used, even if the JERK_TIME is subsequently changed.
 2. For the motion commands GO, GO_D, MOVE, MOVE_D which are stored in the motion buffer, changing the jerk value will affect them only if the change is made before the command is issued, i.e., before the command is sent to the buffer.
 3. For commands GO_H, MOVE_H, changing the jerk value will affect them only if the change is made before the first command is issued.
 For the change to affect the motion, the motion mode must first be changed (e.g., by using the STOP_EX command).
 4. For the command MOVE_R, changing the jerk value will affect it only if the change is made before the command is issued.
-For the changed (e.g.,
+For the change to affect the motion, the motion mode must first be changed (e.g.,

-NOTE (CONT.)
-5. The jerk time value <time> can only be specified by a number.
-To set the profile jerk time (See section 12.2.3) equal to the value of a variable, use the SET_VAR command.</time>

-SEE ALSO SET_VAR

-Parameters Pn2A6, Pn216
+NOTE 5.
+The jerk time value <time> can only be specified</time> (CONT.) by a number.
+To set the profile jerk time (See section 12.2.3) equal to the value of a variable, use the SET_VAR command.
+SEE ALSO SET_VAR Parameters Pn2A6, Pn216